Indera SC: 2020 AFC Cup

-Indera SC debuts for the 2020 Asian Football Confederation (AFC) Cup.
-During the first leg play-offs, Indera was thrashed 6–1 by Yangon United at the Hassanal Bolkiah National Stadium.
+Indera SC made their regional competition debut at the 2020 Asian Football Confederation (AFC) Cup.
 On 13 December 2019, the club officially announced the signing of four foreign players prior to their second leg knockout against Yangon United.
 The players were Rodrigo Tosi, Marcelo Carvalho de Souza, Prince Yamoah Boafo and Tekson Tubeng.
-ISC was again defeated 3–1, with Marcelo and Rodrigo Tosi scoring the two Indera goals of that tournament.
+During the first leg of the play-offs, Indera was thrashed 1–6 by Yangon United at the Hassanal Bolkiah National Stadium.
+In the second leg, they were defeated 3–1 again.
 The club was sent home after an aggregated 9–1 loss.

+Recent results

 The club was at 7th place in the 2020 Super League when it was unexpectedly postponed and eventually cancelled due to the ongoing COVID-19 pandemic in the country, ending the tournament with only two matches completed.
 This would occur again prior to the 2021 Super League following to the restrictions reapplied by the Ministry of Health, and finally abandoned after orders made by the Football Association of Brunei Darussalam (FABD).
-That following year, the restrictions were lifted and the club would participate in the 2022 FA Cup, it also being the only football tournament held by the FABD for the year.
-ISC would only made it as far as the quarter finals after two devastating losses, 5–1 and 8–0 against DPMM FC.
+That following year, the restrictions were lifted and it enabled Indera to participate in the 2022 FA Cup, the only football tournament held by the FABD for the year.
+ISC would only make it as far as the quarter finals after two devastating losses, 5–1 and 8–0 against DPMM FC.

+In the 2023 season, Indera finished as runners-up in the league after 16 games, behind Kasuka FC.
+With the entry of the second team of DPMM FC starting from the 2024–25 season, Indera would finish one place lower in the standings although the acquisition of decorated midfielder Hendra Azam Idris was a highlight of their campaign.

+In the 2025 Brunei FA Cup, Indera managed to advance to the finals of the competition on 18 May where they were beaten 1–0 by DPMM II.